Skip to main content

 Run one annual check-in to review records and rebalance back toward your target mix if drift is material.

 For self-employed and cross-border filing, keep documentation clean from day one: contribution confirmations, statements, year-end forms, and advisor notes.
-Add explicit placeholders in your checklist now: "Add current contribution cap after verification" and "Add current filing rule after verification."
+Verify the current contribution cap and filing rule from official sources and plan documents before using them in the checklist.
 If cross-border treatment applies, verify local rules with a qualified advisor and use A Freelancer's Guide to the US-UK Tax Treaty when relevant.

 Tier 3 is the long-term compounding engine.
 Liquidity, transfer timing, and runway decisions stay in Tier 1 and Tier 2.